kamranahmedse/developer-roadmap/src/data/roadmaps/docker/content/108-running-containers/index.md

 ## Listing Containers

-To list all running containers, use the `docker ps` command.
+To list all running containers, use the `docker container ls` command.
 To view all containers (including those that have stopped), use the `-a` flag:

 ```bash
 docker container ls -a